 Addiction Research and Treatment Services offers internship opportunities to graduate-level students in psychology, counseling, social work, addiction counseling, and marriage & family therapy programs.
-Students will have opportunities to work with individuals from diverse backgrounds with histories of substance abuse and other co-occurring mental health disorders.
+Students will have opportunities to work with individuals from diverse backgrounds.
+They will have histories of substance abuse and other co-occurring mental health disorders.
 The program helps students develop proficiency in clinical evaluation and assessment, providing individual and group therapy, as well as other case management services.

 - The school you are attending